tonnamb/bowling_game/README.md

     $ npm start

 If running from Cloud9, view project at 'https://bowling-game-tonnamb.c9users.io/'.
-(Replace 'tonnamb' with your username) Otherwise, the public files are served at 'http://localhost:8080/'
+(Replace 'tonnamb' with your Cloud9 username)
+Otherwise, the public files are served at 'http://localhost:8080/'.

+Currently, this is just a blank page with console.log('Loading app.js').

 ## To-do